HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 Follow this example of a quick, effective position summary:

-Our newest HVAC Technician will work on installing, maintaining, and repairing HVAC systems in residential properties.
-Reporting to our Service Manager, the person in this role will be dispatched to several customer homes per week for routine maintenance, service calls, installs, and change-outs.
+Reporting to our Service Manager, this technician will be dispatched to several customer homes per week for routine maintenance, service calls, installs, change-outs, and emergency repairs.

-2. List of HVAC technician duties and responsibilities
+2. HVAC technician duties and responsibilities

 - Work with power tools and hand tools to install refrigeration and ductwork components